Antimicrobial Resistance

 Healthcare :

-A dramatic increase in AMR has the potential to imperial the Canadian healthcare system ability to treat life-threatening infections and carry out medical treatments where antibiotics play an important role.
+- A dramatic increase in AMR has the potential to impact the Canadian healthcare system ability to treat life-threatening infections and carry out medical treatments where antibiotics play an important role.

 As existing antibiotics lose their effectiveness, not enough new drugs are being created to replace them, due to various scientific and commercial barriers.